skoolkid/skoolkit/sphinx/source/ref-files.rst

 Recognised parameters are:

-* ``Content`` - the path (directory and filename) of a page that already exists; when this parameter (which may contain :ref:`skool macros <skoolMacros>`) is supplied, no others are required
+* ``Content`` - the path (directory and filename) of a page that already exists; when this parameter is supplied, no others are required
 * ``JavaScript`` - the base name of the JavaScript file to use in addition to any declared by the ``JavaScript`` parameter in the :ref:`ref-Game` section (default: None); multiple JavaScript files can be declared by separating